-Usual Time Limits
+Usual Time Limits for the completion of degrees are:

-Usual time limits for the completion of degrees are: One-year M.Sc., full-time: 2 years One-year M.Sc., part-time: 4 years
+One-year M.Sc., full-time: 2 years

+One-year M.Sc., part-time: 4 years

-Upper Time Limits
+Two-year M.Sc., full-time: 3 years

-Upper time limits for the completion of degrees are:
+Upper Time Limits for the completion of degrees are:

 One-year M.Sc., full-time: 4 years

 One-year M.Sc., part-time: 5 years

 Two-year M.Sc., full-time: 5 years

 Two-year M.Sc., part-time: 7 years

 Students may apply for extensions beyond the upper time limits.
-A first extension of one year may be granted by the Faculty of Graduate Studies on the recommendation of the Graduate Coordinator, along with a satisfactory Progress Report Form completed and signed by the student and the supervisor.
-A request for one further extension, the Final Extension, must be submitted to the Graduate Coordinator with a Report of Progress in the previous year together with a detailed plan and timetable for completion of the thesis within the following 12-month period.
-If supported by the supervisory committee, the Graduate Coordinator will forward the recommendation to the Dean of Graduate Studies for approval.
+A first extension of one year may be granted by FGS on the recommendation of the Graduate Coordinator, along with a satisfactory Progress Report Form completed and signed by the student and the supervisor.
+A request for a second extension, the Final Extension, must be submitted to the Graduate Coordinator with a Report of Progress in the previous year together with a detailed plan and timetable for completion of the thesis within the following 12-month period.
+If supported by the supervisory committee, the Graduate Coordinator will forward the recommendation to the Dean of Graduate Studies, Dalhousie University for approval.
 The student is then expected to defend and submit the approved thesis within that academic year.
 Further extensions will only be given for one term to provide for necessary revisions to the thesis following defence.
 Under no circumstances can a student be registered in a program for more than 10 years.